-Our scientific and medical appreciation and understanding of Autistic Spectrum Disorders is for ever changing.
-What we do know is that Autism is a neurodevelopmental disorder which is present at birth.
+Our scientific and medical appreciation and understanding of Autistic Spectrum Disorders (ASD) is constantly changing.
+What we do know is that Autism is a neurodevelopmental disorder, which is present at birth.
 It is associated with an atypical development of the neural pathways and connections within the brain after birth.
 This ‘wiring’ of the brain leads to immaturity in skills associated with the lower levels of the brain, known as the brain stem.

 Difficulties the child may experience:

 Social interaction and friendships.

 Sensory processing challenges.

 Shared attention difficulties.